mshindal/tabchat/README.md

 A browser extension that lets you leave comments on any webpage.
 Like [Dissenter](https://dissenter.com/), but you can comment anonymously, and with Reddit's tree style comments.

-It's available now on Chrome:
+It's available now on [Chrome](https://chrome.google.com/webstore/detail/tabchat/ijilaalgbbmmbkgonfkokjajnlgojaio).

-And Firefox:
+Firefox version coming soon!

 ## Building